 Microdevices integrating individual carbon nanotube

 Nanofluidics is the study of fluids confined into structures for which the dimensions are in the order of the size of large biomolecules such as proteins or DNA.
 This is also the size of the electrical double layer present on each surface immersed in an aqueous solution.
 There is an interest in developing a wide range of devices that will benefit from the unique behavior of liquids under confinement.
 We are especially interested in the study of the confinement of ionic bio-channels inside a carbon nanotube for selective ion transport.
 For that purpose, we develop a microfluidic device incorporating carbon nanotubes.
 At the same time, the confinement of ionic bio-channels inside carbon nanotube is investigated.
-This microdevice will allow the characterization of the ion transport through carbon nanotubes with and without incorporated ionic bio-channels.
+This microdevice allows the characterization of the ion transport through carbon nanotubes with and without incorporated ionic bio-channels.
+This work has been done at the Laboratoire Charles Coulomb (Montpellier).